Allan Karl: Three-year trip

 Six months into his travel, when Karl was going to Salar de Uyuni in Bolivia, he had an accident while riding on a muddy dirt road 15,000 feet high in the Bolivian Andes.
 It had been raining from several days and his bike slipped out from under him and his panniers fell on top of his left leg and broke it in three places.
 He sat alone in the sun for several hours.
 Two Bolivian boys came and sheltered Karl with umbrellas.
 Twelve hours after the accident, a makeshift ambulance arrived and took Karl to a hospital in Potosí.
 He had to come back to California for treatment of broken leg.
 He underwent surgery followed by rehab of six months.
 However, after recovery, he went to Bolivia to continue his journey.
 He reached Salar de Uyuni and continued south, eventually reaching Tierra del Fuego.
 A family took him in for a short time until arrangements were made to fly to Cape Town in South Africa.
 From there, he began riding his motorcycle again, heading north.
 Using the Nile River as a guide, Karl reached Cairo, Egypt.
 After negotiating with border guards for days, Karl was allowed to tour Syria, but could not enter most Middle Eastern countries due to the wars.

 After three years, Karl was in Turkey and tried once more to get a visa for entrance into Iran.
 The Iran government turned him down for the third time.
 At that time, he decided to go home.
 He shipped his motorcycle to Baltimore, Maryland and then continued his journey from Washington, D.C. across the United States, riding only on the backroads, not on interstate highways, and returned to Newport Beach, California.

 On his trip, Karl learned to speak Spanish, Portuguese, as well as a little Arabic.
-At the end of his three-year trip, he had covered 62,000 miles on five different continents and in 35 different countries.
+At the end of his three-year trip, he had covered 62,000 miles in 35 countries on five continents.
 While he travelled, he also posted an online blog at WorldRider.com.